GUNREDDY14/UniEvent/README.md

    ```

- 2. ''' bash npm install '''  or install express.js in the same fodler then run node server.js command.
+ 2.  npm install   or install express.js in the same fodler then run node server.js command.

- 3. ''' bash npm start '''
+ 3.  bash npm start

  4. http://localhost:5000    to open the application in your browser.